Cade83/SimsOfStoriesWiki/content/Mai Legacy/ML Sims/Gen 2/Rene Dishman.md

 > ![[1.19.11.png]]
 > Rene and Sara meet [[James Mai]] and [[Susan Harper]].

 When Sara chose to sell her company and retire early, Rene was forced to follow the same career trajectory, and both became parents full-time.
 Jocelyn and Ivan fought a lot, and neither Rene or Sara were sure of how to handle that.
 While Sara gave up rather quickly, Rene always offered his guidance, even if it wasn't ever effective.
-When Jocelyn brought [[Seth Mai]] home, both Rene and Sara were overjoyed, and asked to host his family with eagerness.
+When Jocelyn started hanging out with [[Seth Mai]], both Rene and Sara were overjoyed, and nothing she could say could convince them they weren't dating.
+They asked to host Seth's family with eagerness, and were pleased to hear the news that they were dating.

 > [!caption|left]
 > ![[1.21.16.png]]